161chihuahuas/dusk/whitepaper.md

 #### Who am I?

-> "Journalist.
-Woman.
-Queer.
-Arab.
-I cover far-right activity, far-right extremism, police brutality, and environmentalism."
+> "Well, I'm a journalist.
+A woman.
+Queer and Arab.
+I cover far-right activity, far-right extremism, police brutality, and environmentalism in the Pacific Northwest."

 The answer to this question may seem like a softball opener to the exercise, but it's actually the most critical component.
 That's because *who we are* often determines the **likelihood** and **extremity** to which our adversaries may leverage their capabilities.

+In this case, our user is multiply marginalized *and* gathers information about groups and indidivuals who may retaliate and target her more aggressively because of her identity.
+Keeping her data safe from state-level adversaries is critical.

 dusk assumes that it will be targeted and has been designed to withstand large-scale network attacks - this is described in detail in the Specification section.

 #### What am I trying to protect?

-> "Sources.
-Identities of people in certain targeted communities.
-Data people send - like photos and messages."
+> "My sources and the identities of people in communities actively being targeted and fascists and the state.
+This includes data people send - like photos and messages."

 Sender/destination anonymity is achieved in dusk by operating exclusively over Tor. dusk also encrypts data, shreds it into uniform blocks, and spreads those blocks around the world.
 It can only be retrieved with a special code it can only be decrypted by a separate key.

 #### Who are my adversaries?

-> "Law enforcement - both local and federal.
+> "Law enforcement, both local and federal.
 Nazis, far-right militias, and various hate groups."

-dusk follows a *trustless* model, meaning it is designed to operate under the assumption that every computer your data touches or that you communicate with is adversarial.
-Even if every dusk node on the network was malicious or under surveillance, they still would be unable to access your data.

 #### What are their capabilities?

 > "The thing is... law enforcement and non law enforcement adversaries both have vast resources.
 Many non-law enforcement adversaries have connections to law enforcement.
-They have money, weapons, and technology."
+They have money, weapons, and sophisticated technology."

 Researchers have invested many years into [finding vulnerabilities in Tor](https://github.com/Attacks-on-Tor/Attacks-on-Tor).
 Law enforcement [has been successful in this](https://www.dailydot.com/debug/government-contractor-tor-malware/) as well.
 It must be noted that dusk relies on the anonymity provided by Tor and therefore if Tor is subverted, so is the sender/destination anonymity dusk relies on.

 That said, dusk's *privacy* properties do not.
 Data is still encrypted and can be protected from theft, seizures, and even coercion.
 This is outlined in the User Guide section.

-#### What are my capabilities?
+#### What are my own capabilities?

-> "Knowledge of tools that they utilize, knowledge of their tactics and what drives them.
+> "Knowledge of tools that they utilize, knowledge of their tactics and what motivates them.
 Encryption, but often things come up where I have to enlist help of someone in the community for that specific knowledge subset."

 Privacy and anonymity software has long been plagued by a usability problem.
 Often, the people who need it most are unable to navigate the technical learning curve and integrate it's use into their workflow.
 Even with thorough documentation, it still asks a lot of end users to invest the time.